GRE Score Percentiles 2026: What's a Good Score for Grad School?

 Combined Score Percentiles

-While ETS doesn’t publish official combined percentiles, here are approximate estimates based on section distributions:
+While ETS doesn’t publish official combined percentiles, here are approximate estimates based on the current section distributions.
+Treat them as rough guides only—your combined percentile depends heavily on how the points split between Verbal and Quant:

 Combined ScoreApproximate Percentile